jackhgallagher/fantasy/NFL Dynasty Constitution.md

 ### Fees ###

-- The league buy-in is $67. $60 goes towards the pot, the other $7 goes towards paying for the year of MFL.
+- The league buy-in is $67. $60 goes towards the pot; the other $7 goes towards paying for the year of MFL.

 - All money collection will be handled by LeagueSafe.
 Annual league dues will be due the week before the Rookie Draft.